valk-lang/valk-legacy/README.md

 - Volt does not force the user to use mutexes/locks for shared memory.
 Therefore the program can crash when you use multiple threads to modify the same data at the same time.
 Reading the same data with multiple threads is fine.

 - Unlike other languages, our GC has no randomness.
 Every run is exactly the same as the run before to the last byte.
 So there are no fluctuations in cpu usage and memory usage.
+(Except when using shared memory over multiple threads)

 ## References